 Advanced supply chain analytics helps businesses get a more accurate understanding of both known and unknown risks.
 Using analytics, supply chain managers gain the ability to gather and process data with speed and flexibility.
 These data sets can come from customer behaviors and feedback, news and market trends, as well as real-time input from Internet of Things (IoT) devices and assets across the breadth of the supply chain.

 Additionally, many businesses do not have a clear idea of what is going on in the lower tiers of their supply chain, particularly when they are geographically dispersed or remote.
 However, it is within these tiers that many of the worst potential risks and supply chain disruptions may lay hidden.
 Supply chain analytics can process data curated from a wide range of sources to help businesses choose and verify the best suppliers and partners in the first place and to warn if risks are imminent.

-IoT networks help solve your supply chain issues
+Industrial IoT (IIoT) networks help solve your supply chain issues

 Translating supply chain optimization into measurable business benefits

 A recent article in Forbes states that “Companies don’t have crystal balls.
 They do, however, have the next best thing: data.
 By digitizing their factories and supply chains in ways that facilitate data collection and analysis, enterprises can mine past and present operations for intelligence that helps them predict future business outcomes.”
 And the beauty of intelligent cloud-based solutions is that from the moment you start using them, they begin to capture and deliver the very data that businesses need to attach ROI and quantifiable benefit to their software and operations investments.

 Here are some of the main cloud-based supply chain benefits:

 - Scalability: Supply chain cloud solutions allow businesses to grow when and how they need to.
 This is especially valuable for businesses that are in the early stages of digitally transforming their business and supply chain planning systems.